GMOD/jbrowse-components/website/docs/config_guides/track_selector.md

   this is separate from the track names sorting since conceptually you can sort the categories and track names separately. default: false

-- `hierarchical.defaultCollapse.categoryNames` - string array - array of
+- `hierarchical.defaultCollapsed.categoryNames` - string array - array of
   category names to collapse at startup (comma-joined list of subcategory names if subcategories are used)

-- `defaultCollapse.topLevelCategories` - boolean - all the "top level
+- `hierarchical.defaultCollapsed.topLevelCategories` - boolean - all the "top
-  categories" can be collapsed by default if true. default: false
+  level categories" can be collapsed by default if true. default: false

-- `defaultCollapse.subCategories` - boolean - collapse all sub-categories by
+- `hierarchical.defaultCollapsed.subCategories` - boolean - collapse all
-  default. default: false
+  sub-categories by default. default: false

 <Figure caption="Example showing all the top-level categories collapsed" src="/img/hierarchical/collapse_toplevelcategories-fs8.png"/>